-To make an appointment, please email the International Student Advisor at jdoh@mccollege.edu.
+To make an appointment, please email the Associate Director of the International Department at mmueller@mccollege.edu.

 The International Student Advisor/DSO provides services and guidance related to maintaining F-1 status, academic progress, insurance, housing information, and general advice on ESL Program policies and procedures.